harshitadd/harshitadd.github.io/_projects/1_project.md

 category: work
 ---
 Advised by: Peer-Led

-Line Following Robot for Honeycomb Traversal and Aruco Processing for identifying pebbles on map This project included work in -
+This project included work in -

     - Path Planning Algorithm used : Modified version of Breadth first search Algorithm.
 Modification : Saving the predecessor nodes in order to backtrack to source node.